 Please know that some of the links in this post are affiliate links.
 This allows me to make a small commission if you purchase something, but your price will stay the same.
 I only will share products I believe in and all opinions are my own.
 You can view my disclosure policy here.
 Thank you so much for helping to support this blog!

-Back in the early days of my blog, I had mentioned that one of my upcoming projects was going to be repainting an antique table and chair set that had belonged to my grandma.
+Back in the early days of my blog, I had mentioned that one of my upcoming projects was going to be repainting this antique dining table.
+The wood had been stained very dark and was in drastic need of some updating and cleaning.
+The chairs were upholstered in a vinyl fabric, which I'm sure was practical at the time but not exactly my choice for farmhouse decor.
 This is the only before picture that I have.....

 - SHOP THIS POST -

 BE SURE TO PIN IT AND COME BACK!